cinc-project/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - All the _Environments_ of an Organization can be listed at one place.

-- You can create a new Environment using the button as shown below:

 {{< figure src="/images/automate/create-environment-button.png" alt="Create Environment Button">}}

 - In the above image, the search bar stating __Search environments__ can be used to search a specific environment from the list.

+- To create a new Environment, select __Create Environment__ which will open a popup menu as shown below:

+{{< figure src="/images/automate/create-environment-popup.png" alt="Create Environment Popup Menu">}}

+The popup menu contains four different sections named _Details_, _Constraints_, _Default Attributes_ and _Override Attributes_.
+Enter the details in the possible sections and select __Create__ to create a new environment.

 - The Chef Infra Server also allows you to delete the created environments one at a time.